-Any Player who seeks to be treated by a physician with a prohibited substance for any condition must have that physician file a TUE application with the Independent Administrator.
-If a Player tests positive for a prohibited substance without having been granted a TUE, this constitutes a Positive Test and will be referred for administrative action.
+Any player who is being treated by a licensed MD or DO physician for a condition requiring a medication containing a prohibited substance must have the physician file a TUE application with the Independent Administrator via the NFL TUE Portal.
+The TUE must be approved prior to beginning the medication.
+If a player tests positive for a prohibited substance without an approved TUE, this positive test will constitute a violation of the Policy and will be referred to the NFL/NFLPA for administrative action.